 Kenkoku also demonstrates how the formation of new elite classes across East Asia often thwarted the national boundaries they themselves constructed and guarded.
 When Western colonialism swept across Asia, overthrew empires, and imposed modernity, the Asian continent found itself undergoing a common experience unlike any other.
 For the first time in history, intellectuals from India to Japan had grounds for a common cause.
 Pan-Asianists intended for their philosophy to be the awakening of the periphery against repression by core Western nations.
 New ideologies and institutions, even ones invoking strictly national liberation, inevitably found themselves operating in a continental political theater.
 Certain ideologies, like socialism and Japanese imperialism, explicitly sought to operate at the international level.

 Yet Japan ultimately behaved as a newly-rising colonial power for which the rest of East Asia would remain a periphery.
 Pan-Asian ideology contradicted this aspect of Japanese development, despite their best efforts to employ it.
-In the end, it was the rise of both U.S. imperial power and of the socialist blocs loyal to Beijing and Moscow which displaced similar Japanese ambitions.
-The same logic plays out to this day: Despite the formal sovereignty of modern East Asian states, it is an international political order—undergirded by the military strength of the U.S. as its core—which guarantees the position of states like Japan and South Korea.
+In the end, it was the rise of both U.S. imperial power and of the socialist blocs loyal to Beijing and Moscow that displaced similar Japanese ambitions.
+The same logic plays out to this day: Despite the formal sovereignty of modern East Asian states, it is an international political order—undergirded by the military strength of the U.S.—which guarantees the position of states like Japan and South Korea.

 But behind the scenes lay the realities of an ideologically complex past.
 Those victorious in building a new political order in Asia were not the ideologically pure, but the stern pragmatists who placed their various ideas at the service of building new regimes.
 In the end, Japan’s technocrats created a legacy that outlasted the imperial power that incubated their project.
 The Manchurian experience itself, once so isolated in Kenkoku and at the behest of imperial ambition, had the last laugh as it escaped the fate of its defeated Japanese masters and continued the project of pan-Asian technocratic development under new and shifting leadership.
-In a way, the Japanese imperial project to build a modernized Asian sphere of influence was successful despite the contradictions, just not for Japan.
+The Japanese imperial project to build a modernized Asian sphere of influence was successful in a way, despite the contradictions.
+Just not for Japan.